Gbenga-Akinyemi/Coke.Hist.-Stock-Price-Analysis/README.md

 ![correlation_visualization cc as independent  png](https://github.com/Gbenga-Akinyemi/Coke.Hist.-Stock-Price-Analysis/assets/102978818/5540f41e-7ef2-46fa-bdc8-78c20ce6504a)

-In both analyses, Coca-Cola stock correlates SP500 at 0.94 positive.
+In both analyses, Coca-Cola stock correlates with SP500 at 0.94 positive.
 This  shows a strong  positive significant relationship.

 - Correlation with regression line further clearly depicts the direction of the association.